Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

    \widetilde{Y}_n = 1 - \sum_{j \ne n}^{n} \widetilde{Y}_j .

-Finally, the reaction rate source term is expected to be added based on an operator split approach wherebye the set of ODEs are integrated over the full time step.
+Finally, the reaction rate source term is expected to be added based on an operator split approach whereby the set of ODEs are integrated over the full time step.
 The chemical kinetic source terms can be sub-integrated within a time step using a stiff ODE integrator package.